MicrosoftDocs/m365copilot-docs/docs/manage.md

 Once ready for distribution, you can [publish your extension from Copilot Studio](/microsoft-copilot-studio/microsoft-copilot-extend-copilot-extensions?context=microsoft-365-copilot/extensibility/context#publishing-a-copilot-extension) as a share link, invitation to specific users or groups, submission to your organizational catalog (to be approved by admin), or as downloadable app package zip file.

-Once submitted for publish to the organization, admins manage approval and deployment for  [Copilot Studio extensions in Microsoft admin center](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps?context=microsoft-365-copilot/extensibility/context#publish-extensions-for-copilot).
+Upon submission to the organizational catalog, admins manage approval and deployment for [Copilot Studio extensions in Microsoft admin center](/microsoft-365/admin/manage/manage-plugins-for-copilot-in-integrated-apps?context=microsoft-365-copilot/extensibility/context#publish-extensions-for-copilot).

 Copilot extensions published for personal use or sharing can be managed by the extension creator in Copilot Studio.